A new law was passed 48 hours ago. It is called Retrospective Planning Approval.

 I contacted the council and various other agencies, but no one could help.
 We tried to sell our house, but no one would buy it under these conditions.
 The situation seemed hopeless.
 That was until I contacted a sewage consultant.
 He advised me that the only way out of this dilemma was to install my own septic tank.
 His advice was amazing.
 After lots of research I installed my very own septic tank and soakaway a few months later.
 The feeling was incredible.
 Seeing what I had done, Jim my next door approached me the following week and asked if I could install a tank for him too.

 Since then, I have been helping other people up and down the country fix their septic tank problems.

+I have been installing, repairing and selling and consulting for over 20 years.
 I consult for UK Building Regs and the Environment Agency.